- July 22, 2021

 - Online (U.S. Pacific Time)

 Event Time Listed in U.S. Pacific Time.
 Find the start time in your time zone.

 (Copies of Rebekah's book, Sitting Pretty: The View from My Ordinary Resilient Disabled Body, are available for purchase at checkout).

 Your donation helps offset the costs of producing events like these, and allows us to offer them for free to those who cannot give at this time.
 Click the button below to register and donate.

-This event was streamed live online and had an interactive Q&A. This event was recorded and is available watch on our YouTube channel and portions of the audio will be released on our podcast.
+This event was recorded and is available watch on our YouTube channel and portions of the audio was released our podcast.
 ASL interpretation was provided at the live event.

 Thirty years since the passing of the Americans with Disabilities Act, awareness of disability rights, advocacy, and visibility has increased, yet there is still a long way to go toward equality and understanding.
 Examining the complexities of disability issues with wisdom, humor, and honesty, author and disability advocate Rebekah Taussig offers a roadmap for broadening our awareness and expanding our understanding to help build a more inclusive world.

 Growing up as a paralyzed girl in the 1990s and early 2000s, Rebekah saw disability depicted as something monstrous (The Hunchback of Notre Dame), inspirational (Helen Keller), or angelic (Forrest Gump).
 None of these depictions felt right because none of them represented her lived experience—complex and ordinary, uncomfortable and fine, painful and fulfilling.
 Rebekah seeks to normalize the lived experience of disabled persons while also advocating for improvements and a paradigm shift—something that we all play a necessary part in.
 Disability affects all of us, directly or indirectly, at one point or another.